 CS:4740 Large Data Analysis3 s.h.

 Current areas that deal with problem of Big Data; techniques from computer science, mathematics, statistics; high performance and parallel computing, matrix techniques, cluster analysis, visualization; variety of applications including Google PageRank, seismology, Netflix-type problems, weather forecasting; fusion of data with simulation; projects.
-Prerequisites: (CS:1210 or ENGR:2730) and (MATH:2700 or MATH:2550) and (STAT:2010 or STAT:2020).
-Same as MATH:4740, STAT:4740.
+Prerequisites: (CS:1210 with a minimum grade of C- or ENGR:2730 with a minimum grade of C-) and (MATH:2700 or MATH:2550) and (STAT:2010 or STAT:2020 or STAT:4200).
+Same as IGPI:4740, MATH:4740, STAT:4740.

 CS:4980 Topics in Computer Science II3 s.h.

 CS:5110 Introduction to Informatics3 s.h.